mudassiransari18/namaste-react/README.md

     4. Hooks can only be called inside of the body of a function component.
     5. useState -- Maintains the state of the component. useState function returns an array with 2 items.
 Whenever a state variable updates, react will re render the component.

+6. Exploring the world
+    1. Monolith vs Microservices
+    2. 2 approcahes for making api calls
+        a.
+Load page --> Make API call --> Render
+        b.
+Load page --> Render --> Make API call --> Render For react we use second approach.
+    3. useEffect hook --
+        useEffect(()=> {
+            console.log("USE EFFECT CALL");
+        }, [])
+        The callback function in useEffect will be called after your component renders.
+    4. CORS issue -- Browsers block us to call apis from one origin to another origin
+    5. We cannot update UI using local variables, you will have to use state components.
+    6. Whenever state variables update, react triggers a reconciliation cycle (rerenders the component).
+    7. React compares the old virtual DOM and new virtual DOM using react fiber (reconciliation cycle) and updates the actual DOM only when there is a change.
+And only the part that  has changed will be updated.
+DOM manipulation is very expensive and React is fast in doing this because it checks the virtual DOM.
+    8.